kobayashi1987/capstone/README.md

 3. Incorporate Risk Management Tools

+   1. Position Sizing Based on Risk Percentage: Calculate the position size based on the percentage of capital at risk.
+   2. Stop-Loss Orders: Automatically sell a position when it reaches a certain price.
+   3. Take-Profit Orders: Automatically sell a position when it reaches a certain profit level.
+   4. Risk-Reward Ratio: Evaluate the potential return of a trade relative to the risk taken.
+   5. Maximum Drawdown: Measure the largest peak-to-trough decline in a portfolio.

 Objective: Implement features that help users manage risk and protect their portfolios.

 3.1.
 Risk Metrics